 Have you got a special anniversary coming up, or are you planning a blow-out birthday lunch?
-Whether you’re saving up your pennies for an occasion at SA’s numero uno spot, or you’re simply curious to see what it costs to eat at the country’s best restaurants, we’ve got the ultimate budget-blowing list for your reading pleasure.
+Whether you’re saving up your pennies for an occasion at SA’s numero uno spot, or you’re simply curious to see what it costs to eat at the country’s finest restaurants, we’ve got you covered.
 Here’s what it costs to eat at South Africa’s top 19 restaurants.
 (Davis Higgs’s Five Hundred at The Saxon has closed since the 2015 Eat Out Mercedes-Benz Restaurant Awards in November last year.)

 The Test Kitchen (Woodstock, Cape Town)